cardboardcode/robotic_vision_integration_package/demo.md

 ### 1. **darknet_ros** is taking **FOREVER** to build.
 Please **refer** to [this GitHub issue](https://github.com/leggedrobotics/darknet_ros/issues/129#issuecomment-533609094) for more details on how to solve it.

-For further issues, [click here](https://gitlab.com/cardboardcode/rvip_ros/issues) to report as a GitLab issue here in this repository.
+For further issues, [click here](https://github.com/cardboardcode/rvip/issues) to report as an issue here in this repository.